nextflow-io/training/docs/hello_nextflow/05_hello_operators.md

 20_10037292_10066351    3481    .
 T       <NON_REF>       .       .
 END=3481        GT:DP:GQ:MIN_DP:PL       0/0:21:51:21:0,51,765
 ```

-The second line shows the first variant record in the file, which corresponds to the first variant in the VCF file we looked at it Part 3.
+The second line shows the first variant record in the file, which corresponds to the first variant in the VCF file we looked at in Part 3.

 Just like the original VCF was, the output GVCF file is also accompanied by an index file, called `reads_mother.g.vcf.idx`.